inex/ixp-manager-docs-md/docs/usage/switches.md

 The central element of an IXP is the switches. **IXP Manager** provides comprehensive management features for switches (and more complex configurations such as VXLAN overlay networks).

-We strongly advise trying to add and manage switches in IXP Manager without SNMP.
+We strongly advise against trying to add and manage switches in IXP Manager without SNMP.
 SNMP v2 is a core element of how switches work within IXP Manager including accurate port discovery, graphing, port states, optic availability, etc.

 ## Listing Switches